 - 1. Select Palo Alto Networks > Network > Zones. - 2.
-For each zone that serves as an inbound or outbound zone for enforced traffic, click the zone name (For example, trust, untrust, and so on). - Select Enable User Identification and click OK.
+For each zone that serves as an inbound or outbound zone for enforced traffic, click the zone name (For example, trust, untrust, and so on).

 Provisioning of Resource Access Policies from Ivanti Policy Secure to the Palo Alto Networks Firewall Enforcer is not supported.
 You must configure the required security policies on the firewall.